Cuis-Smalltalk/Learning-Cuis/Quick-UI-Tour.md

 The job of a user interface is to answer the questions: "Where am I" and "What can I do here?".

-With a deep feature set, here is a fundamental conflict between showing everything you can interact with and reducing the "clutter" so that one can concentrate on what one 'wants' to do.
+With a deep feature set, here is a fundamental conflict between showing everything you can interact with and reducing the "clutter" so that one can concentrate on what one wants to do.

-The basic solution to this problem is to information until it is needed and present it in context.
+The basic solution to this problem is to hide information until it is needed and present it in context.

 The initial user interface screen is pretty sparse.
 Cuis Smalltalk is an 'Interactive Development Environmant' just waiting for you.

-The entry point of this interface is the WOrkd Menu which you can get by clicking on the desktop.
+The entry point of this interface is the World Menu which you can get by clicking on the desktop.

 If you right-click or cmd-click on the desktop, you will see a World Menu.